-Other accounts, such as a Roth IRA, only allow you to contribute after-tax dollars, but your earnings grow tax free.
+Other accounts, such as a Roth IRA, allow you to contribute only after-tax dollars, but your earnings grow tax-free.
 In other words, you don't have to pay taxes when you take the money out.

-Individual retirement accounts
+- Individual retirement accounts

 Individual retirement accounts, or IRAs, give people a way to build tax-deferred savings for retirement.
 An IRA is an account, not an investment.
 You can put just about whatever investments you want into your IRA -- stocks, CDs, mutual funds, cash and bonds -- anything except options and other derivatives.

 The retirement formula for most employees these days no longer revolves around the promise of Social Security and defined-benefit or corporate-sponsored pension plans.
 Nowadays you're pretty much on your own, as most of corporate America has switched to "defined contribution" retirement plans.

 "Defined benefit" means a company's plan guarantees eligible employees a specific payout, whereas "defined contribution" plans specify how much employees can contribute to a plan but don't guarantee a minimum payout.
 In other words, the burden of funding your retirement has shifted from your employer to you.

 2. Traditional IRAs

 Anyone younger than age 70½ with earned income -- whether the person works for someone else, is self-employed, a nonworking spouse or divorced and collecting alimony -- can open and invest in a traditional IRA.